-He is Chairman of the Parliamentary Historic Vehicles Club.
+He is Chairman of the All Party Parliamentary Historic Vehicles Group.
 In 2007 he was named as one of the 50 most influential people worldwide in the Historic Vehicle Movement.
 In 2011 he was shortlisted as the ‘Industry Champion of the Year’ by the International Historic Motoring Awards, for his work in supporting the historic and classic car movement.

 In 2004 he became a founding member of the world’s only Parliamentary rock band, MP4.
-Since then, the group has helped to raise over £800,000 for good causes.
+Since then, the group has helped to raise over £1 million for good causes.

 In the 2005-10 Parliament, he served on 6 Select Committees, a feat which no other MP, of any party, has achieved.